IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 # Documenting software

-## Introduction
+## Motivation and objectives

 Although it is difficult to pin down who first said _"code is read more often than it is written"_, they were probably right.

 Writing adequate documentation for your software will help yourself, other contributors, and users of your code.
 Some documentation tools (such as parameter annotation) can even help you prevent bugs.

-Below is one attempt at identifying different levels of achievement in documenting code:
+Below is one attempt at identifying different levels of achievement in documenting your Python code:

  1. Self-documenting code (good names for variables, functions, etc.)

  2. Comments and docstrings.

- 3. Python annotations.
+ 3. Type hints.

- 4. Well-formatted documentation, using tools such as:
+ 4. Well-formatted and automatic documentation, using tools such as:

     - [Sphynx](https://www.sphinx-doc.org/en/master/)